nygilmanov/slfdr_project5_extended_kalman_filter/README.md

 ### px, py, vx, vy output coordinates must have an RMSE <= [.11, .11, 0.52, 0.52] when using the file: "obj_pose-laser-radar-synthetic-input.txt which is the same data file the simulator uses for Dataset 1"

+The simulator provides two datasets.
+The difference between them are:

+The direction the car (the object) is moving.
+The order the first measurement is sent to the EKF.
+On dataset 1, the LIDAR measurement is sent first.
+On the dataset 2, the RADAR measurement is sent first.
+Here is the simulator final state after running the EKL with dataset 1:

 # The  results of the  various runs

 ## Radar&Lidar measurements